liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 As you develop your plugin, you need to anticipate your plugin's actions in light of Liferay's secured environment.
 The security manager leverages the Java SE Security Architecture.
-So understanding Java SE Security and learning the few requirements that Liferay's security manager adds on top of it, will benefit you as you develop plugins.
+So understanding Java SE Security and learning the few requirements that Liferay's security manager adds on top of it will benefit you as you develop plugins.
 The extensive Java SE Security Architecture documentation is available for you to read at [http://docs.oracle.com/javase/7/docs/technotes/guides/security/spec/security-spec.doc.html](http://docs.oracle.com/javase/7/docs/technotes/guides/security/spec/security-spec.doc.html).